 SunHee Simon is a LD curriculum Director at Victory Briefs.
 SunHee has participated in debate since the 7th grade and has been a championship debater in both Lincoln Douglas and Policy Debate.
 In 2015, she was one of only two people to qualify to the Tournament of Champions in CX and LD.
-SunHee won numerous awards at national tournaments in high school, including LD champion at the Greenhill Invitational and LD co-champion of the Cal Round Robin and the Cal Invitational at Berkeley.
-She is also a former member of the USA National Debate Team.
 Her freshman year at Stanford University--where she now attends--she earned the semifinal title at the Cross Examination Debate Association (CEDA) national tournament.
-She current coaches James Logan High School in California and is very involved with the Silicon Valley Urban Debate League.
-This is SunHee's third year with VBI.
+Now, she focus on private coaching and coaching Science Park High School.
+She has helped her students get to late elims and finals of national tournaments like the Glenbrooks, NDCA, Berkeley, Emory, and the TOC.
+This is SunHee's fourth year with VBI.

 PF Curriculum Director